robmiller/jekyll-resize/README.md

 If your page is loading too slowly because of large images and you can't be bothered to manually create thumbnails (images with reduced dimensions), then this Jekyll filter is for you.

-This easy-to-use filter is useful for loading a gallery of thumbnails quickly.
-You can then link to each full-size image so that it can come up as a modal overlay or on standalone image page.
+This easy-to-use filter is will create and link to a thumbnail image so your page can load quickly.

 ## Sample usage

-Add the gem to your Gemfile then install it.
+Add the gem to your Gemfile and then install it.

 ```ruby
 group :jekyll_plugins do